We left several areas of the swamp untouched to observe and try to understand nature's strategies.

 Our guest house is a spacious and open 50m² (540ft²) bungalow facing a calm pond, offering scenic views and maximum privacy.

 It features a king-size bed, an ensuite bathroom, a walk-in closet, ...

 a kitchen, WiFi and electricity (but no electric light out of respect for the wildlife).

 More information can be found here.
-If you really love and respect nature, this place is for you!
 To learn more about our sustainable architecture,

 The Casa Grande is an open, communal building, consisting of four octagons combined.
 It contains a living area, a kitchen, a dining area, an office, and a library with several thousands of books.

 The kitchen, where cooking and washing dishes is a joy.

 The dining area in the center, surrounded by the library.